1104262/Time-Table/README.md

-# Timetabled Exemplar Project
+# Timetable Project

-Timetabled is a grid-style calendar with one-hour events that plans out a single week, built with React, Vite, HTML, JavaScript, and CSS.
+Timetable is a grid-style calendar with one-hour events that plans out a single week, built with React, Vite, HTML, JavaScript, and CSS.